kaltura/mwEmbed/README.markdown

 ## Timed Media Handler

 Kaltura HTML5 library is the upstream library for the wikimedia video support in <a href="http://www.mediawiki.org/wiki/Extension:TimedMediaHandler">Timed Media Handler</a>

-## Become a Developer

-We accept pull requests on per <a href="https://github.com/kaltura/mwEmbed/">our git hub repo</a>.
-Our coding conventions <a href="http://www.mediawiki.org/wiki/Manual:Coding_conventions/JavaScript">follow mediaWiki js guidelines</a>.

 Also you can find us on #kaltura in irc.freeNode.net